JayComp Development

 Assessing Fuel Demand

-Determine the current fuel supply in your trade area.
-Are competitors experiencing long lines at the pumps?
-What are their typical margins on regular unleaded?
-You must calculate your projected "capture rate" — the percentage of passing cars that will stop to buy fuel.
-Capture rate depends heavily on brand affiliation, pricing strategy, and the ease of accessing your pumps.
+You must calculate your projected "capture rate"—the percentage of passing cars that will stop to buy fuel.
+This calculation depends heavily on your brand affiliation, pricing strategy, and the ease of accessing your pumps.

 Infrastructure Requirements

-Selling fuel requires a substantial physical footprint.
-The land must accommodate a large canopy, wide driving lanes, and underground storage tanks.
-This is where feasibility data directly shapes your future gas station site planning.
-The study has to prove that a fuel truck can safely enter the lot, drop fuel, and exit without blocking customer traffic or violating safety codes — or adjustments to the site plan become unavoidable.
+This is where your feasibility data directly influences your future gas station site planning.
+The study must prove that a fuel truck can safely enter the lot, drop fuel, and exit without blocking customer traffic or violating safety codes.

 Financial Projections and ROI